rk-ramakrishna/Angular-Notes/README.md

 *   Each component in the tree can communicate and interact with its siblings using an application programming interface defined by each one.

-*   **Each component has an associated typescript class that is responsible for handing the business logic and template that represents the view layer**
+*   **Each component has an associated typescript class that is responsible for handing the business logic and template that represents the view**

 *   Multiple, closely related components can be stacked together to create a module

 ## Angular Prerequisite